vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 If you would like an extra pair of eyes on your writing or work, please feel free to reach out to me.
 I'd be happy to talk about my experience and give you my feedback (perhaps with a slight delay).
 But keep in mind that my qualifiations are just this: a first-year PhD student, who went through PhD application process, and has some experience presenting at symposiums and conferences.

 Additionally, if you're travelling to Vienna (and Europe) for the first time, particularly if you're a woman from a marginalised background, I would be glad to help you navigate the city in the first few days.
 I can offer tips and help you settle in during your initial days.
 Just send me an email a few days in advance.

+PS.
+I'm starting my PhD in September 2024, but will likely only be of help in Vienna from 2025 onwards!

 -----